Donald Trump’s Oscars 2017 Reaction: Casts Surprising Blame But Doesn’t Tweet

 “I think they were focused so hard on politics that they didn’t get the act together at the end.
 It was a little sad.
 It took away from the glamour of the Oscars.
 It didn’t feel like a very glamorous evening.
 I’ve been to the Oscars.
 There was something very special missing, and then to end that way was sad.”

 Donald Trump was the target of many jabs during the Oscars, not just from the show’s host, Jimmy Kimmel.
-Several of the winning actors, as well as the night’s presenters, took a stand against some of the President’s policies.
+Several of the winning actors, as well as the night’s presenters, took a stand against some of the president’s policies.
 Mexican actor Gael Garcia Bernal, who presented the award for Best Animated Feature Film alongside actress Hailee Steinfeld, spoke against Trump’s planned wall between the United States and Mexico.

 “As a Mexican, as a Latin American, as a migrant worker, as a human being, I’m against any form of wall that wants to seperate us.”